 Yes, you can and it is safe — with some caveats.

 - Like all oils, coconut oil will degrade condoms that are made from latex and polyisoprene, which can result in the transmission of STDs or STIs between partners or unwanted pregnancy.

-- While it can be safe for external use during masturbation (assuming you don’t have allergies or sensitive skin), coconut oil is comedogenic — meaning it can clog your skin’s pores — which can lead to breakouts, trapped bacteria, and potential skin infections.
+- While it can be safe for external use during masturbation or sensual massage (assuming you don’t have allergies or sensitive skin), coconut oil is comedogenic — meaning it can clog your skin’s pores — which can lead to breakouts, trapped bacteria, and potential skin infections.

 - Virgin (cold-pressed) coconut oil is the safest option because it likely has fewer additives, however, there are no regulations in place to ensure a product is “100% pure” or virgin.

-Coconut oil is plant-based, organic, readily available, and can be great for the skin under the right circumstances.
+Coconut oil — including MCT oil derived from coconut — is plant-based, organic, readily available, and can be great for the skin under the right circumstances.

-But if you’re curious about using coconut oil as a sexual lubricant, you’ll want all the facts beforehand to make sure it’s the right option for you.
+But if you’re curious about using coconut oil or coconut-based MCT oil as a sexual lubricant, you’ll want all the facts beforehand to make sure it’s the right option for you.

 In this article, we’re going to cover everything you need to know about using coconut oil as a personal lubricant, including: